Panorama (British TV programme): Trump: A Second Chance? editing controversy and BBC resignations

 The episode titled "Trump: A Second Chance?" aired on 28 October 2024 in the run up 2024 United States presidential election.
 It looked at the reasons why supporters of candidate for President of the United States Donald Trump wanted him to return to the White House and why Trump continued to be a popular choice for voters in general.
-The episode sparked major controversy as it featured two small snippets relating to the 6th January 2021 attack on the US Capitol building edited to sound like a single quote: "We’re going to walk down to the Capitol and I’ll be there with you, and we fight.
+The episode sparked major controversy as it featured two small snippets relating to the 6 January United States Capitol attack edited to sound like a single quote: "We’re going to walk down to the Capitol and I’ll be there with you, and we fight.
 We fight like hell”.
 The two snippets of speech used in the edit were actually spoken almost an hour apart from each other.
 The BBC was heavily criticised by viewers for making it appear as though Trump had incited the attacks, omitting the sections of Trump's speech where he called for a peaceful protest.
-On 9 November 2025, over a year after the episode first aired, BBC Director-General Tim Davie and the BBC's CEO of news Deborah Turness both resigned from their posts as a result of the controversies caused by this Trump-themed episode and the subsequent documentary programme Gaza: How to Survive a Warzone, which was not part of Panorama (as it was commissioned by the BBC for This World).
+On 9 November 2025, more than a year after the episode first aired, BBC Director-General Tim Davie and the BBC's CEO of news, Deborah Turness, both resigned from their posts as a result of the controversies caused by this Trump-themed episode and the subsequent documentary programme Gaza: How to Survive a Warzone, which was not part of Panorama (as it was commissioned by the BBC for This World).
 Trump has subsequently threatened the BBC with legal action as a result of the programme.
 The same day, BBC chairman Samir Shah publicly apologised for an "error of judgment" in the way the speech by Trump was edited.
 Shah acknowledged that the editing "did give the impression of a direct call for violent action."